- What We Do

 It was allergy season, 2008.
 I was locked inside, buried by tissues, eye drops, and air purifiers.
 I’d run out of my prescription, my allergist was booked for two months out, and I’d spent most of May trying to get a last-minute appointment with someone else.
 I eventually gave up and spent the rest of that spring as a hermit.

-Fast-forward to allergy season 2018—one of the worst seasons on record—and I’ve already been camping twice, my prescription is always filled, and I CAN BREATHE.
+Fast-forward to allergy season 2018—one of the worst seasons on record—and I’d already been camping twice, my prescription was always filled, and I COULD BREATHE.

 The New Norm of Healthcare Marketing and Advertising

-- Healthcare website design with patients (and patient portals) in mind
+- Design your website with patients (and patient portals) in mind

-- The new norm of texts, call tracking, and automated phone messages
+- Use texting, chat, and automated phone messages

 What you’ll find below is a summary of the trends above and how they affect your healthcare marketing strategy.
 What you’ll walk away with is a deep understanding of what today’s patients want, how they’re finding your services (hint: it’s online.), and how to effectively connect with them and grow your facility, hospital, or treatment center.